Last Updated on August 3, 2017

 Therefore, rebalancing is the process of shifting gains from an asset that has performed well to an asset that had done poorly but is expected to do well.
 This sounds easy to say, but quite hard to implement.
 Also, both asset classes can rally or crash at the same time.

-I refer to this as two-way rebalancing and this is illustrated above, although the fixed income rate is fixed at 8%.
+I refer to this as two-way rebalancing, which is illustrated above, although the fixed income rate is 8%.
 Two-way rebalancing requires two poorly correlated volatile asset classes.

 Positive deviations could have a threshold.
 That is, if equity allocation changes from 50% to 53%, do nothing.
 But if the difference increases by 5% or 10%, then and only then, rebalance.

 I can use the benefit of hindsight to tell you what has worked.
-Does not mean such a strategy will work.
-If you like the idea of a lower portfolio volatility and peace of mind by shifting gains to fixed income or vice versa, rebalancing will be a good idea.
+This does not mean such a strategy will work.
+If you like the idea of lower portfolio volatility and peace of mind by shifting gains to fixed income or vice versa, rebalancing will be a good idea.

 How about taxes and exit loads?
-This can easily be avoided by letting a portfolio grow for a couple years.
+This can easily be lowered by letting a portfolio grow for a couple of years.
 Then withdrawals from equity funds will be free of tax and exit load (depending on fund structure).

 Previous studies on rebalancing and portfolio management